Silicon Valley firms to pay fee for commuter shuttles amid tech backlash

+* Q4 earnings per share view c$-0.06, revenue view c$45.5 million -- Thomson Reuters I/B/E/S Source text for Eikon: Further company coverage:

-SAN FRANCISCO San Francisco's transportation agency agreed on Tuesday to charge Google Inc, Apple Inc and other tech companies $1 every time one of their commuter shuttles uses a public bus stop, in a deal that seems unlikely to end the recent wave of technology industry-backlash among some residents.
+SAN FRANCISCO Jan 21 San Francisco's transportation agency agreed on Tuesday to charge Google Inc , Apple Inc and other tech companies $1 every time one of their commuter shuttles uses a public bus stop, in a deal that seems unlikely to end the recent wave of technology industry-backlash among some residents.

 The commuter buses take about 17,000 passengers a day from their homes in San Francisco to dozens of technology companies based in Silicon Valley, south of the city.